Lance E. Walker: Federal judicial service

 Walker was recommended to the White House for a federal judgeship by U.S. Senators Susan Collins and Angus King of Maine.

 On April 10, 2018, President Donald Trump nominated Walker to serve as a United States district judge of the United States District Court for the District of Maine.
 He was nominated to the seat vacated by Judge John A. Woodcock Jr., who assumed senior status on June 27, 2017.
 On June 6, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 28, 2018, his nomination was reported out of committee by a voice vote.
 On October 11, 2018, his nomination was confirmed by voice vote.
 He received his judicial commission on October 17, 2018.
 Walker became chief judge on March 18, 2024.

 Walker rejected challenges to Maine's ranked-choice voting system by former Republican U.S. Representative Bruce Poliquin, who was seeking to have ranked-choice voting declared unconstitutional in order to initiate a new election after narrowly losing his seat to Jared Golden.

 Memberships

-On his Senate Judiciary Committee questionnaire, Walker reported being a member of the Federalist Society (1997–2002), the National Rifle Association of America (2001–present), the Woodlands Club (2007–2010), Scarborough Fish & Game Club (2012–2015), and the Maine Audubon Society (2010–2015).
+On his Senate Judiciary Committee questionnaire, Walker reported being a member of the Federalist Society, the National Rifle Association of America, the Woodlands Club, Scarborough Fish & Game Club, and the Maine Audubon Society.